eclipse-hono/hono/site/documentation/content/concepts/device-identity.md

 ## Device Registration

 Hono components use the [Device Registration API]({{< relref "/api/device-registration" >}}) to access device registration information.
-The API defines the mandatory to implement *assert Registration* operation for verifying a device's registration status.
-In addition to that, it defines optional CRUD operations to register, update and remove device registration information.
-These operations are optional because Hono components do not require them during runtime.
-From a Hono perspective, it is not important how devices have been registered or how they are managed.
+The API defines the *assert Registration* operation for verifying a device's registration status.
 In many real world scenarios there will already be a component in place which keeps track of devices and which supports the particular *provisioning process* being used to bring devices into life.
-In such cases it makes sense to simply implement the mandatory operation of Hono's Device Registration API as a *facade* on top of the existing component.
+In such cases it makes sense to simply implement the Device Registration API as a *facade* on top of the existing component.

+In addition to that, Hono defines a [Device Registry Management API]({{< relref "/api/management" >}}), which can be implemented to take advantage of standardized  operations for managing devices and credentials.
+This API is optional because Hono components do not require it during runtime.

-For demonstration purposes, Hono comes with a [simple default implementation]({{< relref "/admin-guide/device-registry-config.md" >}}) of the Device Registration API which keeps all data in memory only.
-This component implements all mandatory and optional operations but is not supposed to be used in production scenarios.
+For demonstration purposes, Hono comes with a [simple default implementation]({{< relref "/admin-guide/device-registry-config.md" >}}) of both APIs which keeps all data in memory only.
+Therefore it is not supposed to be used in production scenarios.
+For the future, it is planned that a production-ready Device Registry will be released as part of Hono that implements both APIs.

 ## Device Authentication